kemayo/leech/README.markdown

 Configuration
 ---

 A very small amount of configuration is possible by creating a file called `leech.json` in the project directory.
-Currently you can define login information for sites that support it.
+Currently you can define login information for sites that support it, and some options for book covers.

 Example: